Reading time: 9 minutes

 The issue with all categories is that we all have our own views on what would be a modest or comfortable retirement.

-Perhaps a more useful guide to retirement spending is your spending patterns and lifestyle preference pre-retirement.
+Perhaps a more useful guide to retirement spending is your spending patterns and lifestyle preferences pre-retirement.
 A common rule of thumb is that you will need 66–80% of your pre-retirement income to enjoy your current standard of living into retirement.

 What areas will most impact my cost of living in retirement?